 Structured Testing

-In addition to generating random byte slices, bolero
+In addition to generating random byte slices, bolero supports generating well-formed types, with the bolero-generator crate.

 Operation Example

-Let's supposes we've implemented a MySet
+Let's supposes we've implemented a MySet data structure.
+It has 3 operations:

-The operations can easily be modeled as an enum
+The operations can easily be modeled as an enum:

 #![allow(unused_variables)] fn main() { use bolero::generator::TypeGenerator; #[derive(Debug, TypeGenerator)] enum Operation { Insert(u64), Remove(u64), Clear, } }